Introduction

 Looking Forward

-This statement and our approach to MSHT risk will continue to evolve year on year.
+This Statement and our approach to MSHT risk will continue to evolve year on year.
 As a company, we will continue to develop measures to minimise risk in our supply chain and will seek to monitor these risks and take corrective action where required.

 Board Approval